joshuafontany/TW5-JsonMangler/readme.md

 Use Git to clone my `master` repository into a folder in your TiddlyWiki5 repo's plugin folder, then setup folders for the required plugins or import them as above.

-Alternately, you can use the minified single-file `plugin.info` versions under node,js, which are found in the Releases tab.
+Alternately, you can use the minified single-file `plugin.info` versions under node.js, which are found in the Releases tab.

 Go to [Json Mangler Github Releases](https://github.com/joshuafontany/TW5-JsonMangler/releases) and download the latest *.zip file.

-Place the *.zip file in your `.\TiddlyWiki5` directory, right click and select `Extract Here` (7zip) or `Extract to here` (Winzip).
+Place the *.zip file in your `.\TiddlyWiki5` directory (or the root above your custom `.\plugins` folder), right click and select `Extract Here` (7zip) or `Extract to here` (Winzip).

-A plugin.info (json) file containing all the tiddlers for each required plugin will then be placed in the right folders within your `.\TiddlyWiki5\plugins` folder.
+A series of folders and a plugin.info (json) file containing all the tiddlers for each required plugin will then be placed in  within your `.\plugins` folder.

 Edit any wiki's `tiddlywiki.info` file to include the following in the `plugins` array.